South Florida Bulls women's soccer

 The South Florida Bulls women's soccer team represents the University of South Florida in the sport of soccer.
-The Bulls currently compete in the American Athletic Conference within Division I of the National Collegiate Athletic Association.
+The Bulls currently compete in the American Conference within Division I of the National Collegiate Athletic Association.
 The Bulls play in Corbett Stadium along with USF's men's soccer team, which opened in 2011.
 Prior to that, they played at what is now the USF Track and Field Stadium.

-The Bulls have reached the NCAA Tournament seven times and have won seven combined regular season and tournament conference championships.
+The Bulls have reached the NCAA tournament seven times and have won seven combined regular season and tournament conference championships.

 History

 T. Logan Fleck era (1995–2006)

 USF's women's soccer team was founded in 1995, exactly 30 years after the men's soccer team began play as the first sports team in USF history.
 The first women's soccer coach in USF history was T. Logan Fleck, who also served as USF's men's soccer coach from 1994 to 1996.
 The program got off to a good start under Fleck and went 11–3 in its first season, including nine shutouts.
 The inaugural team contained no scholarship players and mainly played Division II opponents, but still defeated three Division I teams.

 The team then entered a rough patch after joining the rest of USF's sports teams in Conference USA in 1996, finishing 6–11–1 overall and 2–7 against in conference opponents.
-The Bulls turned it around and won the regular season C-USA title in just their third season in the conference and fourth season of existence going 9–0–2 against conference foes and 15–1–3 overall, but lost to Marquette in the Conference USA Tournament Championship game.
+The Bulls turned it around and won the regular season C-USA title in just their third season in the conference and fourth season of existence going 9–0–2 against conference foes and 15–1–3 overall, but lost to Marquette in the Conference USA tournament championship game.
 The Bulls would never again come near a Conference USA championship, falling as low as 1–8–1 in conference games in 2001 and leaving for the Big East in 2005.
 Fleck was fired following the Bulls 2006 campaign finishing 6–10–1.